Forming a US LLC from Canada: Complete Guide (2026)

 -

 The LLC earns $100,000 in the US.
 The IRS sees this as the Canadian owner's personal income.
-Depending on the type of income and treaty provisions, US tax may be $0-37,000.
+Depending on income type and treaty provisions, US tax may be $0-37,000.

 -

 The CRA also taxes the $100,000.
-But the CRA classifies the income as either FAPI (if the LLC is a "controlled foreign affiliate" earning primarily investment or service income) or as a deemed dividend when funds are distributed.
-FAPI is taxed at the owner's full marginal rate — up to 53.53% in Ontario — on an accrual basis, meaning the tax is owed even if the money stays in the LLC.
+The CRA classifies it as FAPI (foreign accrual property income) or as a deemed dividend on distribution.
+FAPI gets taxed at the owner's full marginal rate โ up to 53.53% in Ontario โ on an accrual basis.
+That means you owe the tax even if the money stays in the LLC.

 -

-Foreign tax credits do not fully offset.
-The Canada-US Tax Treaty provides foreign tax credits to prevent double taxation.
-But the credit mechanism assumes both countries classify the entity and income the same way.
-When the IRS sees pass-through income and the CRA sees corporate income, the credits do not align properly.
-The result: effective tax rates of 50-75% on the same income.
+Foreign tax credits don't fully offset.
+The treaty's credit mechanism assumes both countries classify the entity the same way.
+They don't.
+So the credits don't align.
+Effective tax rates: 50-75% on the same income.

 -

-The CRA taxes on an accrual basis for FAPI.
-Even if the LLC retains all its earnings and distributes nothing, the Canadian owner owes Canadian tax on the LLC's income in the year it is earned.
-This creates a cash flow problem: tax is owed on income that has not been received.
+Accrual basis means cash flow pain.
+Even if the LLC retains everything and distributes nothing, the Canadian owner owes Canadian tax in the year the income is earned.
+Tax on money you haven't received.

-The CRA classification is not optional and is not subject to election by the taxpayer.
-A Canadian resident who owns a US LLC is subject to these rules regardless of awareness, intent, or the advice of a US-only tax professional.
-The entity mismatch exists by operation of law.
+The CRA classification is not optional.
+A Canadian resident who owns a US LLC is subject to these rules regardless of awareness, intent, or what a US-only tax professional told them.

-The FAPI rules are particularly punitive for Canadian founders whose US LLCs earn service income (consulting, SaaS, freelancing).
-Under the Income Tax Act, service income earned by a controlled foreign affiliate in a country where the affiliate does not employ more than five full-time employees in the active conduct of business is classified as FAPI.
-A solo founder's single-member LLC almost always meets this definition.
+Solo founders earning service income (consulting, SaaS, freelancing).
+Under the Income Tax Act, service income from a controlled foreign affiliate that doesn't employ more than five full-time employees is classified as FAPI.
+A single-member LLC with one founder will almost always trip this rule.

 The fix: elect corporate treatment with the IRS

-The structural fix is filing IRS Form 8832 to elect corporate treatment for the LLC.
-This makes the IRS treat the LLC as a corporation — the same way the CRA already treats it.
-When both countries classify the entity as a corporation, the Canada-US Tax Treaty's foreign tax credit mechanism functions as designed.
-The trade-off: the LLC loses pass-through treatment in the US and is subject to US corporate tax (21%).
+File IRS Form 8832 to elect corporate treatment.
+This makes the IRS treat the LLC as a corporation, which is what the CRA already thinks it is.
+When both countries agree on classification, the treaty's foreign tax credit mechanism works.
+The trade-off: you lose pass-through treatment and pay 21% US corporate tax.

 How Form 8832 works

-Form 8832, "Entity Classification Election," allows an LLC to elect to be treated as a corporation for US federal tax purposes.
-This is sometimes called "checking the box."
-The election is filed with the IRS and can be effective retroactively up to 75 days before the filing date.
+Form 8832 ("Entity Classification Election") lets an LLC elect corporate treatment for US federal tax purposes.
+Often called "checking the box."
+The election can be effective retroactively up to 75 days before filing.

 After the election: